prettyruby/UCI_HAR_Tidy_Data_Assignment/Codebook_run_analysis.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+The units of these measurements should be in Hertz.

 tBodyAcc-XYZ

 tGravityAcc-XYZ

 tBodyAccJerk-XYZ

 tBodyGyro-XYZ

 tBodyGyroJerk-XYZ

 tBodyAccMag

 tGravityAccMag

 tBodyAccJerkMag

 tBodyGyroMag

 tBodyGyroJerkMag

 fBodyAcc-XYZ

 fBodyAccJerk-XYZ

 fBodyGyro-XYZ

 fBodyAccMag

 fBodyAccJerkMag

 fBodyGyroMag

 fBodyGyroJerkMag

-The set of variables that were estimated from these signals and included in X_avg are:
+The set of variables that were estimated from these signals and included in the tidy data set X_avg are:

 mean(): Mean value
 std(): Standard deviation